KnowitReaktorUX/reaktorbase/README.md

 ```

 ### 5. Create an .env file in the root with this content
-Go to the newly created reaktorbase folder and write this in the command prompt:
+Go to the newly created reaktorbase folder (the root folder) and write this in the command prompt:
 ```
 echo > .env
 ```